 Patrick Stewart and Kevin Thelwell sacked: Rangers part company with chief executive and sporting director

-Patrick Stewart joined Rangers as chief executive last December, following time at Manchester United; Kevin Thelwell left Everton in the summer before taking over as Ibrox sporting director; Chairman Andrew Cavenagh confirms search for replacement is already underway
+Patrick Stewart joined Rangers as chief executive last December, following time at Manchester Utd; Kevin Thelwell left Everton in the summer before taking over as Ibrox sporting director; Chairman Andrew Cavenagh exclusively tells Sky Sports News: "We need something different"

 Rangers have sacked chief executive Patrick Stewart and sporting director Kevin Thelwell.

-In June, Stewart and Thelwell appointed Russell Martin as head coach, but the club were forced to sack him after just 123 days - making him the shortest-serving boss in Rangers' 153-year history.
+In June, the duo appointed Russell Martin as head coach, but the club were forced to sack him after just 123 days - making him the shortest-serving boss in Rangers' 153-year history.

 - Scottish Premiership games coming up live on Sky Sports